 Diesel knapsacks are a high-quality stainless-steel knapsack fitted with viton seals to enable the use of diesel and adjustable nozzles.
 Knapsacks have shoulder straps and a heavy-duty handle so you can wear it like a backpack or carry it beside you.
 Ideal for use in your backyard or on small to medium acreage controlling hard to kill weeks including Leucaena, Prickly Acacia, Rubber Vine and Harrisia Cactus.

-Splatter Gun

-Splatter guns are designed to shoot a low volume, high concentrated stream of herbicide at a target plant up to 10 meters away.
-Because of the high concentration you only need to partially cover the leaves and stem; do not cover the entire plant.
-This technique is particularly useful in areas of difficult access or sensitive vegetation, because the tool is easily portable and causes limited off target damage.
-The amount of herbicide needed is reduced resulting in lower cost to the user.

-Furthermore, splatter guns are easy to use on horseback, motorcycle or all-terrain vehicles and are especially ideal for controlling Lantana.

 Conditions and Procedures

-Bookings in relation to the hire of Council’s diesel knapsacks (knapsacks) and splatter guns are to be made through Customer Service on 07 4932 9000.
+Bookings in relation to the hire of Council’s diesel knapsacks are to be made through Customer Service on 07 4932 9000.

-A minimum of two business days’ notice prior to collecting the knapsack/splatter gun is required.
+A minimum of two business days’ notice prior to collecting the knapsack is required.

 The deposit and hire fees must be paid to Customer Service either at Rockhampton, Gracemere, Mount Morgan, or over the phone prior to hire.
 A receipt will then be issued.

-The knapsack/splatter gun is to be collected from Council’s Rural Operations Depot, 56 Saleyards Road, Gracemere before 2pm Monday – Friday.
-Knapsacks/splatter guns must be returned before 10am on the nominated return date (knapsacks/splatter guns cannot be collected or returned over a weekend or public holiday).
+The knapsack is to be collected from Council’s Rural Operations Depot, 56 Saleyards Road, Gracemere before 2pm Monday – Friday.
+Knapsacks must be returned before 10am on the nominated return date (knapsacks cannot be collected or returned over a weekend or public holiday).

-Hire charges for the knapsack/spatter guns will apply irrespective of whether the hirer has used the equipment during the hire period (weather permitting).
+Hire charges for the knapsack will apply irrespective of whether the hirer has used the equipment during the hire period (weather permitting).

-Knapsacks and splatter guns are hired out on a weekly basis only.
+Knapsacks are hired out on a weekly basis only.
 Items can be returned early, however a refund of hire fees will not be provided.

 Council is not liable for any damage to any person or property, animal, crop, water supply etc. while the equipment is in the control of the hirer.

 Protective equipment such as gloves, overalls, respirators and goggles, as described on the product label, should be used when mixing and spraying chemicals.
 This equipment will not be provided by Council.
-A copy of the Material Safety Data Sheet will be provided to the hirer when the knapsack, filled with chemical by Council, is collected for reference.
+A copy of the Product Label and Safety Data Sheet will be provided to the hirer when the knapsack is filled with chemical by Council and must be read and understood before use.

-To ensure full refund of deposit, hirers must comply with the following conditions:
+To ensure a full refund of the deposit is received, hirers must comply with the following conditions:

-The hirer is responsible for any damage which occurs to the knapsack/splatter gun whilst in their possession.
+The hirer is responsible for any damage which occurs to the knapsack whilst in their possession.
 The cost of repairs will be taken from the deposit and the remaining deposit refunded.
 If the cost of the repairs is more than the deposit, an invoice for the difference will be issued to the hirer.
-Upon return of the equipment, an officer will inspect it for damage to ascertain whether damage has occurred during the hire period.
+Upon return of the equipment, an officer will inspect the item for damage to ascertain whether damage has occurred during the hire period.

-Additional hire fees will apply if the knapsack/splatter gun is returned later than 24 hours after the hire period has finished.
+Additional hire fees will apply if the knapsack is returned later than 24 hours after the hire period has finished.

-The splatter gun tank is to be emptied and flushed before returning to Council.

 If the equipment is in good working order, the deposit will be refunded in full via Council electronic funds transfer as soon as practicable (if requested, frequent users may request Council to hold the deposit for future hires).